 Vietnam’s natural beauty and lush landscapes provide some of the best scenic views in the world.
 This Southeast Asian gem is home to lush jungles, deep valleys, expansive green rice fields, vibrant cities, and incredible beaches.

 To add to the natural appeal of Vietnam are the 2000 or so rivers that flow throughout the nation’s long, skinny countryside.
 There are a total of 41,900km of wild and flowing rivers that penetrate the landscape, providing beauty, livelihood, and a means of transportation to the entire country.
+Some flow into famous lakes.

 Here are among Vietnam’s most famous major rivers, in no particular order: